GrafGenerator/gulp-json-server/readme.md

 `id` key used to match objects in collections.
 Usually `id`, but for example MongoDB use `_id`.

+##### deferredStart

+Type: `bool`<br/>
+Default: `false`

+Used to specify that server object should be created, but not started, assuming manual start later.

+## Server wrapper object API

+### start()
+Manually starts server in case of deferred start.
+Has no effect in case server is already running.

+### kill()
+Stops the server.

+### reload(data)
+Reloads server DB with new data.
+The data can be object or data file path, or can be omitted.

+#### Options

+##### data

+Type: `string` or `object`<br/>
+Default: `undefined`

+Input source for new DB's content.
+May be either a path to the file or in-memory object.

+If path to file, or object is passed, reloads DB with new data, no matter if serving file or in-memory DB.
+If omitted, do nothing in case of in-memory DB, and reload data from file, specified by server options in case of serving the file.

 ## Release notes
+### v0.0.6
+* Added reloading functionality.
+Now DB could be easily reloaded either from file or from object.
+* Added ability to kill the server.
+* Added deferredStart option, allowing to define server instance, but start it later.

 ### v0.0.5
 * The `id` key, used to match objects in collections now could be changed using `id` parameter in options.
 Useful to simulate other DBs, for example MongoDB's `_id`.